kavgan/ROUGE-2.0/README.md

-# ROUGE-2.0
+## ROUGE 2.0

 ROUGE 2.0 is a Java Package for Evaluation of Summarization Tasks building on the Perl Implementation of ROUGE.
+This is a lightweight open-source tool that allows for easy evaluation of summaries or translation by limiting the amount of formatting needed in terms of reference summaries as well as system summaries.
+In addition, it also allows for evaluation of unicode texts known to be an issue with other implementations of ROUGE.
+One can also add new evaluation metrics to the existing code base or improve on existing ones.

+ROUGE stands for Recall-Oriented Understudy for Gisting Evaluation.
+It consists of a set of metrics for evaluating automatic summarization of texts as well as machine translation.
+It works by comparing an automatically produced summary or translation against a set of reference summaries (typically human-produced) or translations.
+If you want to learn more about how ROUGE works you can [read this article](http://www.rxnlp.com/how-rouge-works-for-evaluation-of-summarization-tasks/).

+# Features

 ROUGE 2.0 currently supports the following:

-- Evaluation of ROUGE-N (unigram, bigrams, trigrams, etc)
+* Evaluation of ROUGE-N (unigram, bigrams, trigrams, etc)
-- Stemming for different languages
+* Stemming for different languages
-- Stopword removal with customizable stop words
+* Stopword removal with customizable stop words
-- Evaluation of unicode texts (e.g. Persian)
+* Evaluation of unicode texts (e.g. Persian)
-- Synonyms capture for better agreement between system and reference summaries [English only and requires WordNet installation]
-- Evaluation of specific parts of speech (e.g. NN) [Uses Stanford POS Tagger]

 This is an open-source project, so if you want to implement other measures, please read the [documentation](#contributing-to-rouge20) on how to contribute to this project.